-Part 2

-Advisory Committee on Khoi-San Matters

-Establishment of Advisory CommitteeCommission
+Establishment of Commission

-59.51.
-(1) There is hereby established an Advisory Committee a Commission on Khoi-San Matters.
+51. (1) There is hereby established a Commission on Khoi-San Matters.

-(2) The Advisory Committee Commission must carry out its functions in a manner that is fair, objective and impartial.
+(2) The Commission must carry out its functions in a manner that is fair, objective and impartial.

-Appointment of members of Advisory Committee Commission
+Appointment of members of Commission

-60.52.
-(1) (a) The Minister must, subject to paragraphs (b), (c), (e), (f) and (g)(d), (e) and (f), and after inviting nominations from the general public, appoint a chairperson, deputy chairperson and not more than five other persons, as members of the Advisory Committee Commission for a period not exceeding three five years or any such further period as the Minister may determine by notice in the Gazette.
+52. (1) (a) The Minister must, subject to paragraphs (b), (c), (d), (e) and (f), and after inviting nominations from the general public, appoint a chairperson, deputy chairperson and not more than five other persons, as members of the Commission for a period not exceeding five years or any such further period as the Minister may determine by notice in the Gazette.

-(b) A member of the Advisory Committee Commission must be a South African citizen and have a qualification or experience in or knowledge appropriate to—
+(b) A member of the Commission must be a South African citizen and have a qualification or experience in or knowledge appropriate to—

 (i) anthropology;